mscroggs/24hourmaths/magic.md

 At <a href="https://youtu.be/6XTV6FWOfLg?t=5437">10:30-11:00</a> GMT, {% include _trickperson.html name="Jo Morgan" twitter="mathsjem" %} was the volunteer for a trick performed by Sophie, then Sophie and Jo worked out how the trick worked.

-At <a href="https://youtu.be/6XTV6FWOfLg?t=7183">11:00-11:30</a> GMT, {% include _trickperson.html name="Kevin Houston" twitter="k_houston_math" website="http://www.kevinhouston.net/" youtube="DrKevinHouston" %} performed some card tricks using his unbelieveable ability to perform a perfect shuffle.
+At <a href="https://youtu.be/6XTV6FWOfLg?t=7183">11:00-11:30</a> GMT, {% include _trickperson.html name="Kevin Houston" twitter="k_houston_math" website="http://www.kevinhouston.net/" youtube="DrKevinHouston" %} performed some card tricks using his unbelievable ability to perform a perfect shuffle.

 At <a href="https://youtu.be/6XTV6FWOfLg?t=8940">11:30-12:00</a> GMT, {% include _trickperson.html name="Tiago Hirth" %} performed lots of tricks.
 Many of the involved a chain and a ring.